Common Very common

 - Treatment: Topical creams, prescription medication

 In moist folds of skin in small children, yeast fungi (candida) can begin to grow and turn into a red, oozing rash.
-The fungal infection thrives between the buttocks, underneath the diaper.
+The infection thrives between the buttocks, underneath the diaper.
 Candida infection in the mouth called the cod in small children.
 The rash is glaring red, often with little “dents” on the edges.
-Fungal infections can easily develop if the child recently has been treated with antibiotics.
+It can easily develop if the child recently has been treated with antibiotics.

-Fungal infections with candida can cause discomfort on the skin, mouth, and vagina.
+Candida can cause discomfort on the skin, mouth, and vagina.
 For specific information:

 - Oral candidiasis

 What can I do?

 It is difficult to protect against fungi because yeast is naturally on the skin.
 You can prevent infection by keeping skin folds, for example, the neck, groin, under the breasts and arms clean and dry.